 The silks are also incorporated into the classic dog pose to facilitate the stretch.
 Then we maneuvered ourselves into the actual silks – like a hammock sort of – and did poses within the silks themselves.
 Being enclosed in the silk plus the feeling of weightlessness was extremely relaxing.

 Don’t miss having a yoga adventure when you visit Park City.

 Ritual Chocolate Factory combines old-world techniques with new world machinery to produce their incredibly smooth chocolate.
 Head to the Rituals cafe in Heber where there is great coffee and a fab lunch menu plus a tour of their chocolate factory for just $20.

 Ritual was founded in 2010 in Boulder Colorado and moved to Park City in 2015.
-Owners Robbie Stout and Anna Davies realised the importance of sourcing the right cacao in the right way from early on and vetted suppliers from around the world until they found the right ones to fulfill their single origin sourcing strategy.
+Owners Robbie Stout and Anna Davies realized the importance of sourcing the right cacao in the right way from early on and vetted suppliers from around the world until they found the right ones to fulfill their single origin sourcing strategy.